 In one area, I remember challenging a group of men (all church leaders) that they needed to love their wives.
 Their initial reaction was, "But we don't even like our wives."
 In their culture, marriages were arranged in order to have children; love was not part of the equation.
 Women did all the work, getting up at 1:00 am to gather firewood and water and to prepare meals for the family.
 At 7:00 am, they would head to the fields.
 Men got up at 8:00 am and went to drink tea, doing little all day.
 We challenged the men that one way they could show love to their wives was to do something to help share their wife's work.
-The powerfully changed, can be very contagious.
+The men were horrified.
+It was unheard of, and they couldn't bear the idea of the shame such activities would bring on them.
+However, they did want to walk out their faith and obey God, so they decided to find a way to help their wives in secret.